fuzzygroup/blog/_posts/2020-01-10-adding-explainability-to-machine-learning-routines-via-re-execution-of-labeling-functions.md

 ## Leveraging the Labeling Functions

 It is important to understand that the labeling functions aren't a part of the machine learning model -- they simply generate the training data that create the machine learning model.
+To draw in a metaphor, labeling functions are like the loom which *creates* the blanket but is *not itself* part of the blanket.
+Because the labeling functions aren't actually part of the model, they don't actually run on the data that model processes.
 So when you process a chunk of data through the machine learning model, it can tell you the result but it can't tell you why.

-But, and here's the new thing, you could take the chunk of data you processed through the machine learning model and run it through the labeling functions at runtime to get back a set of matches from the labeling functions.
+But, and here's the *new thing*, you could take the chunk of data you processed through the machine learning model and run it through the labeling functions at **runtime** to get back a set of matches from the labeling functions.
 These matches can make the output of the model explainable.
+Labeling functions, even though they are thought solely to a part of the training process, can still be used at runtime.

 ### Practical Implementation

-Here's how this might be implemented practically:
+Here's how this might be implemented in a web based online system which processes data though a model that has users:

 1. Write a set of labeling functions.
 2. Process the data set through the labeling functions and generate a model.